ockam

 • --identity [IDENTITY_NAME] (optional)

-Name of the Identity that the secure-channel listener will use
+Name of the Identity that the secure-channel listener will use If it is different from the default node identity

 Examples